 I know the tricks that employers can get up to when they want to increase their profits.

-Having worked in the computer industry for a long time, I saw first hand one of the reasons why large-scale computer systems fail in Britain.
+Having worked in the computer industry for a long time, I saw one reason large-scale computer systems fail.

-British computer companies then started to recruit computer specialists from India not because they were better than their British counterparts but because they were a lot cheaper to employ.
+Similarly, British companies then started to recruit workers from India because they were far cheaper to employ.

-Another consequence of this is that large computer systems began to fail regularly.
+Another result of this was that large computer systems began to fail regularly.

-The catastrophic failure happened on a Bank Holiday weekend.
+The failure happened on a Bank Holiday weekend.

-Maybe it’s just a coincidence that British Airways made seven hundred very experienced British IT professionals redundant and outsourced a lot of their IT work to bargain-basement and very inexperienced Indian IT workers.
+Perhaps it’s just a coincidence that BA outsourced their computer work to very inexperienced Indian workers.

 Temporary Work Permits v Passports

-Britain could issue temporary work permits instead of passports for any foreign workers that are needed.
+Britain could issue temporary work permits instead of passports for any foreign workers.

 As Enoch Powell once said, “We must be mad, literally mad!”

-- Stop all further immigration into Britain until we can sort out the politicians’ immigration shambles and deport the two million here illegally.
+The BNP will stop all further immigration into Britain until we can sort out the immigration shambles.